-Borderline personality disorder vs bipolar: the two mental health conditions are often confused.
+Borderline personality disorder vs bipolar disorder: the two mental health conditions are often confused.
 Both are similar in the sense that they cause symptoms of impulsivity and mood swings.
-However, the way they affect your day-to-day life and how they should be treated are greatly different.
+However, how they affect your daily life and how they should be treated are anything but the same.

 What is Bipolar Disorder?

-Sometimes referred to as manic depression, a bipolar disorder is categorized by energy, mood, and your ability to function throughout daily responsibilities.
-People with bipolar will experience both manic and depressive episodes, each of which come with their own set of symptoms: ¹
+Sometimes referred to as manic depression, bipolar disorder is categorized by changes in energy/mood and your ability to function throughout daily responsibilities.
+People with bipolar will experience both manic and depressive episodes, each of which comes with their own set of symptoms: ¹

 - Being “jumpy” or “wired”